Worcester & Birmingham Canal

 Ahead lies Diglis Basins and two wide locks accessing the Severn.
 Once very busy with commercial traffic, the working boats have long been replaced by pleasure craft.
 Worcester Cathedral stares down imposingly on travellers entering the river.

 The purpose of the Worcester & Birmingham Canal was to give a much shorter link between Birmingham and the river Severn.
-Against opposition from other canals, it obtained its Act in 1791.
+Against opposition from other canals, it gained its Act in 1791.
 Construction started at the Birmingham end but progress was slow.
 The canal was intended to be broad (for boats up to 14ft wide), which is why the first three tunnels have this width, but shortage of money meant that the section from Tardebigge to Worcester was built only wide enough for narrow boats.
 It opened throughout in 1815.

 Water supply was a major problem and a source of conflict with connecting canals.
 At first the Birmingham Canal and the W&B were physically separated by what was known as Worcester Bar, but in 1815 they agreed a compromise whereby the two canals would be linked by a lock, with the W&B paying a compensation toll for all traffic passing through.

-The guillotine lock by Kings Norton Junction on the Stratford-upon-Avon Canal enabled each canal to preserve its water, regardless of the respective levels.
+The guillotine lock (pictured) by Kings Norton Junction on the Stratford-upon-Avon Canal enabled each canal to preserve its water, regardless of the respective levels.

 Tardebigge top lock is particularly deep because it was the site of a experimental vertical boat lift, which proved not to be robust enough.
 After a few months it was replaced by a conventional lock — but as a canal’s water usage is largely determined by its deepest lock, it would have been better if it had been replaced by two locks.